SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/README.md

  _  Q  _  _  _  _  _  _
 ````
 Although the solution is almost a good one, as you can see, the lack of Crossover makes difficult to achieve the best
 result.
-Ths is an example of how important is to define a good strategy to sole your problems.
+Ths is an example of how important is to define a good strategy to solve your problem.
 We could have implemented
 a more complex crossover procedure that mixes the genomes in a fancy way, but we wanted to keep this example as simple
 as possible.